 Students are expected to be in class on time for lessons to begin at 08:00.
 Punctuality shows respect for others, classmates and teachers.
 Tardiness affects not only the student who is late, but disrupts the entire group.
-Parents are requested to emphasize the importance of being on time with their child.
+Parents are requested to emphasise the importance of being on time with their child.
 Students G1-5 will be issued with a late slip if they arrive after 08:05.
 Repeated lateness can result in detention or loss of free time at school as a consequence.
+All late arrivals will be recorded and displayed on termly report cards.